 Lastly, letting food or other compostable items rot is great for the soil and allows items to rot more efficiently than when they are among trash in landfills.

 Related Read: You Can Make Dirt | Family Composting Series

 As I mentioned above, we aren’t all going to get rid of our trash cans anytime soon.
 But making a few small changes can go a long way.
-I’ve included below 15 Easy Steps Toward Zero Waste You Can Take Today that require minimal time, effort or money.
+I’ve included below 15 Easy Steps Toward Zero Waste You Can Take Today that each

 I encourage you try at least a few, if not all, of the following, in the next few days (or weeks) to see what big impact your little steps can have.